autodesk-platform-services/aps-bim360-assets-viewer/README.md

 **Visual Studio Code** (Windows, MacOS):

 Open the folder, at the bottom-right, select **Yes** and **Restore**.
 This restores the packages and creates the launch.json file.
-See *Tips & Tricks* for .NET Core on MacOS.
+See *Tips & Tricks* for .NET on MacOS.

 ![](.readme/visual_code_restore.png)